magicalbrad/thundertixGA4/index.md

 Thundertix doesn't support GA4 ecommerce.
 This is my attempt to make it work anyway.
 It scrapes the necessary data off the page, which is a fragile hack that will break if they make even minor changes to the ticketing pages.

-As your needs may be diferent than mine, you should probably consider this as an example reference implementation, rather than a plug-and-play solution.
+As your needs may be different than mine, you should probably consider this as an example reference implementation, rather than a plug-and-play solution.
 Also be aware it could stop working at any time.

 Here's my approach.
 I am considering the show name to be the item name, and the ticket type to be the item variant.
 I am ignoring the date.

-I am triggerring a view_item event with a minimal ecommerce object with an item array containing just the show name displayed on that page.
+I am triggering a view_item event with a minimal ecommerce object with an item array containing just the show name displayed on that page.
 I am considering the page where ticket quantities are selected, "/orders/new?performance_id=XXXXXXXX," to be the "item page."
 This page has the ticket price which is required for the view_item event.
 If there are multiple ticket types, the price of the first ticket displayed on the page is used for the event value.

-The add_payment_info event is triggerred on this same page when it is submitted.
+The add_payment_info event is triggered on this same page when it is submitted.
 This creates a full ecommerce object based on what was in the cart at the time payment was attempted.
 I actually don't bother tracking this event, as I'm only triggering this to get the ecommerce object.

-A purchase event is triggerred when the "Thank You" page is viewed.
+A purchase event is triggered when the "Thank You" page is viewed.
 There isn't sufficient information on this page to create an ecommerce object.
 However, the ecommerce object created for the add_payment_info trigger still exists.

 ### Thundertix Child Frame Setup

 #### Google Tag Manager
-- Create a "Custom HTML Tag" for item views in Tag Manager, using the script in the [view_item.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_item.js) It should be triggerred on window load only on the item page.
+- Create a "Custom HTML Tag" for item views in Tag Manager, using the script in the [view_item.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_item.js) It should be triggered on window load only on the item page.
 For my purposes, that is /orders/new.
-Depending on which embed code you're using, you may need to triger on pages with a URL like /events/(event id).
+Depending on which embed code you're using, you may need to trigger on pages with a URL like /events/(event id).
 You may need to adjust the logic that scrapes the name and price based on the information available on the page.
-- Create a "Custom HTML Tag" for adding payment info in Tag Manager, using the script in the [add_payment_info.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/add_payment_info.js) It should be triggerred on submit of the order form.
+- Create a "Custom HTML Tag" for adding payment info in Tag Manager, using the script in the [add_payment_info.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/add_payment_info.js) It should be triggered on submit of the order form.
 The cart page has a URL of either /orders/new or /cart, depending on whether the user is coming to it for the first time, or returning later.
 So, you'll need triggers for both URLs.

 ### Parent Window (a.k.a. your site)